 All infants receiving Hepatitis B vaccination and HBIG (if indicated) should have the Hepatitis B vaccination documented in the appropriate place according to local practice and checklist completed (See appendix 4).
 Parents should be made aware of the treatment and be provided with information in a timely manner.
 They should be given the opportunity to ask questions.
-Please provide them with the 'Hep B: a guide to your care in pregnancy and after your baby is born' and 'Protecting your baby from hep B' leaflets.
+Please provide them with the Hepatitis B: A guide to your care in pregnancy and after your baby is born (publishing.service.gov.uk) and Protecting your baby against hepatitis B (publishing.service.gov.uk) leaflets.

-A letter should also be sent to the GP and Child Health Department informing them of the increased risk of vertical transmission of Hepatitis B. The GP or Child Health Department should also arrange further appointments to complete the vaccination course and organise for a DBS sample to be done at the same time as the fourth dose is given to check if transmission has occurred.
+A letter should also be sent to the GP and Child Health Department informing them of the increased risk of vertical transmission of Hepatitis B. The GP or Child Health Department should also arrange further appointments to complete the vaccination course and organise for a DBS sample to be done at the same time as the fourth dose is given to check if transmission has occurred (see appendix 5).
 This process is offered and monitored by PHE.